KenBrannigan/GitHubTestBranchProtection/README.md

 We are adding another line for our vs merge test.

 We are adding another line for our vs merge test with no pr.

+We are adding another line for our vs merge test new base commit no conflict.